|

 Consists of photographs of Watt Matthews and daily work and life on the

 Lambshead and Davis Ranches near Albany, Texas (1971).
+Watkins Reynolds Matthews

-members of prominent West Texas ranching families.
+prominent West Texas ranching families.
 Watt attended Princeton University and

 then helped his brother, Joe, manage the family properties.
-For many years, he has served
+For many years, he

 Lampasas County, Texas

-Photograph collection, ca. 1890-1971
+Photograph Collection, ca. 1890-1971

 40 copy prints, 1 copy glass negative

-SWCPC 62, E1-E3
+SWCPC 62 E1-E3

-Consists of photographs of Lampasas County, Texas (1890-1971), and bulks
+Consists of photographs of Lampasas County, Texas (1890-1971), and bulks with

-with photographs of residents and railroads (1900-1915).
+photographs of residents and railroads (1900-1915).
 It also contains engineering

 drawings of a locomotive (undated) and a photo of a bath house (undated).

-Lampasas County, organized in 1956, is located in central Texas between the Lampasas and
+Lampasas County, organized in 1956, is located in central Texas between the

-seat, serves as a center for sheep raising and agriculture (cotton, corn, oats, peaches,
+Lampasas, the county seat, serves as a center for sheep-raising and agriculture

-and apples.)
+(cotton, corn, oats, peaches, and apples.)

 Landwer, Virginia

-Photograph collection, 1930-1940
+Photograph Collection, 1930-1940

 24 copy prints

-SWCPC 299, E5
+SWCPC 299 E5

-Consists of photographs of Canyon Lake, Lubbock County, Texas; Rich
+Consists of photographs of Canyon Lake, Lubbock County, Texas; Rich Lake, Terry

-Lake, Terry County, Texas; and mounted research animals (1930-1940).
+County, Texas; and mounted research animals (1930-1940).
 The collection bulks

 with photographs of mounted lab animals (1930s-1940s).